mbcolemere/portsetter/README.md

 An alias will need to be created for ./portsetter.cpp.o and the alias for it is setport.
-In terminal type nano ~/.bashrc and scroll to the bottom where you will type "alias setport='/home/ubuntu/workspace/portsetter/portsetter.cpp.o'" and save the file, and that will allow you to use the setport command instead of typing in ./portsetter.cpp.o when running that program.
+In terminal type nano ~/.bashrc and scroll to the bottom where you will type "alias setport='/home/ubuntu/workspace/portsetter/portsetter.cpp.o'" and save the file, and then reset the terminal.
+That will allow you to use the setport command instead of typing in ./portsetter.cpp.o when running that program.
 With Change Order 1, you could run the program from any folder, but for this one you must be in the /workspace/portsetter folder or else it won't be able to read the txt files.